1nkit/Web-Scarping-webdriver-selenium/README.md

 # Web-Scarping
-web scarping on cricbuzz-cricket data by using python.
+web scarping on  data by using python.
 Unstructure Data convert into structure DataFrame.